Git WTFS

 git remote add skeleton https://github.com/Berkeley-CS61B/skeleton-fa24.git

-Then, run git remote -v again and ensure that you see two lines corresponding to origin and two lines corresponding to skeleton.
+Then, run git remote -v again and ensure that you see two lines corresponding to origin and two lines corresponding to skeleton, and they match what we show above.

 Reconcile Divergent Branches